LLMA-dot/Get-Clue/Management/Prince2/Webinars/2023-09-30-Importance-of-people-in-successful-project-management.md

 > Create MENTORING and ON-THE-JOB-TRAINING opportunities, as well as simple and user-friendly TOOLS for capturing and applying lessons.

-### Principles 03: Defined Roles and Responsibilties
+### Principles 03: Defined Roles and Responsibilities

 > A PRINCE2 project has defined and agreed roles and responsibilities within an organization structure that engages the business, user and supplier stakeholder interests.

 - CLEAR team structure
 - Defined Responsibilities
 - Everybody knows WHAT TO EXPECT from others
 - Business, user and supplier communities COLLABORATEW to achieve project objectives